Engels23rd/Project-List/README.md

 your project aimed for when you have to charge you can remember what you did.

-# Tecnologias Utilizadas
+# Technologies Used
 * Visual Studio
 * .NET
 * Selenim

-# Estado del proyecto
+# Project Status
 The project is in its testing and improvement phase, there are details in mind and improvements.